tanem/stweam/README.md

 Returns Tweet data from the public Twitter stream.

+Note that the "raw" Twitter stream is returned, so you'll need to [process it appropriately](https://dev.twitter.com/docs/streaming-apis/processing).
+Processing was deliberately left out of this module, so that you can choose your poison(s) via npm.

 ## Requirements

  * Node.js version 0.11.x (for the `harmony` flag which exposes generators)